prajwal-u2/flask-app-docker/README.md

 docker buildx create --use --name multiarch-builder
 ```

-This way:
-- Local builds are fast (native ARM64 on Apple Silicon)
-- Render gets the correct AMD64 image
-- No need to run AMD64 images locally
+This creates a multi-architecture image that works on both AMD64 (Render) and ARM64 (Apple Silicon) platforms.
+Docker automatically selects the correct architecture when pulling.

 ---